vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/9_Climate_Change.md

 [^5]: At 120 kg per barrel, this turns into the expected 30 billion barrels per year as a check to see that we're on the right track.

-[^6]: This is a close approximation to the actual value, obtained by dividing stan- dard atmospheric pressure of 101,325 Pa by g≈ 9.8 m/s2.
+[^6]: This is a close approximation to the actual value, obtained by dividing standard atmospheric pressure of 101,325 Pa by g≈ 9.8 m/s2.

 [^7]: the result of Box 9.1
 ...